-Now, D2C Streamers require CDN Selection solutions to deliver multiple business-critical benefits such as avoiding service outages and reducing churn, eliminating capacity bottlenecks, enabling a global streaming product strategy with consistent distribution platform implementation, and tailoring distribution methods to meet various budgets and performance needs.
+Now, OTT Operators require CDN Selection solutions to deliver multiple business-critical benefits such as avoiding service outages and reducing churn, eliminating capacity bottlenecks, enabling a global streaming product strategy with consistent distribution platform implementation, and tailoring distribution methods to meet various budgets and performance needs.

 Today’s Best Practice

 From a technology perspective, there are three areas of focus to assure a high quality of streaming content delivery.
-First, the actual delivery platform itself – the encoder, packager, origin and CDN.
+First, the actual delivery platform itself – the encoder, packager, origin and CDN must all be set up for successful delivery.
 Second, the player – ensuring it works well with the wide range of devices.
 Third, the choice of profiles – encoding profiles must be handled well by the whole delivery chain from encoder to player.

 Therefore, today’s CDN Selection best practice is based on sophisticated and real-time decision-making logic to adapt quickly to changes in the network environment that affect stream performance.

-Because different CDNs will have different answers to the questions in Figure 1, D2C Streamers need to closely manage their relationships with each CDN provider.
-The focus on multi-CDN has led to D2C Streamers working to obtain cost parity between CDNs, in order that the CDN selection process can predominantly focus on performance, which is where the impactful day-to-day variability is observed.
+Because different CDNs will have different answers to the questions in Figure 1, OTT Operators need to closely manage their relationships with each CDN provider.
+The focus on multi-CDN has led to OTT Operators working to obtain cost parity between CDNs, so that the CDN selection process can predominantly focus on performance, which is where the impactful day-to-day variability is observed.

 Within the focus on performance, the subjects of CDN capacity location, capacity transparency, and capacity guarantees have become the latest hot topics.
 Simply “delivering 50PB in a month” is not enough.
 The delivery of those 50PB must meet exacting performance standards.
 It is like asking a courier to not just drop the package at the right address, but also ensure the customer receiving it is impressed with the condition of the package and the level of customer care and attention provided.